 You could also consider opening another credit card.
 Each individual account has its own set limit, so opening a new account will give you an additional 30% of the new account’s limit.
 Keep in mind that opening another account also requires a hard inquiry on behalf of the creditor.
 For this reason, it’s best to choose between opening a new account or requesting that an existing creditor increase your limit.
 This way, you avoid two hard inquiries.

-Flitter Milz is a nationally recognized consumer protection law firm that pursues matters against collection agencies and collection law firms.
+Flitter Milz is a nationally recognized consumer protection law firm that represents victims of abusive collection tactics.
 Contact Us for a free evaluation of contact that collectors have made with you.